Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-06-27-brief-amusing-non-stressful-viewing-for-sick-a-beds.md

 I have this ongoing web-series list that I sometimes update, and I  like to send it to sick  friends.
 I don't think I've ever posted it here, though, so here we go: short shows, funny and offbeat, suitable for all illnesses including man-flu and homicidal PMT.
 (It's a thing!
 Science says it'<a href="http://jezebel.com/pms-bitchiness-is-real-and-it-is-spectacular-1621115726">s a real thing!)</a>

-<a href="https://www.youtube.com/watch?v=6V_DsL1x1uY">Drunk Histories </a>- actors get shitfaced, re-enact scenes from history.
+<a href="<iframe src='https://www.youtube.com/embed/6V_DsL1x1uY' frameborder='0' gesture='media' allow='encrypted-media' allowfullscreen></iframe>">Drunk Histories </a>- actors get shitfaced, re-enact scenes from history.

-<a href="https://www.youtube.com/watch?v=XPpsI8mWKmg">This is one of Amy Schumers best</a>, but everything she does makes me laugh until I wee.
+<a href="<iframe src='https://www.youtube.com/embed/XPpsI8mWKmg' frameborder='0' gesture='media' allow='encrypted-media' allowfullscreen></iframe>">This is one of Amy Schumers best</a>, but everything she does makes me laugh until I wee.

 <a href="http://vimeo.com/channels/highmaintenance/videos">High Maintenance:</a> a pot dealer makes his daily rounds, reviewed by one critic as 'Girls, but hazier'.